pypeit/PypeIt/doc/slit_tracing.rst

 User defined
 ------------

+This option is likely to be deprecated while add_user_slits will be maintained.

 If necessary, the user may define the edges of the slit on each detector.
 Currently this is only implemented for single slit (i.e. longslit) mode.
 The syntax is to add a